sayan112/RoadToFullTimeServiceBased/HiringManagerRound/Questions&Answers.md

 5. **Login and Signup with Validation**: I implemented user authentication features, including login and signup forms with validation.
 This ensured secure access to the doctor and patient apps.
 I used React and Axios to seamlessly integrate these features with the backend APIs.

+const passwordValidationMiddleware = [
+    body('password')
+        .isLength({ min: 8 }).withMessage('Password must be at least 8 characters long') .matches(/[a-z]/).withMessage('Password must contain at least one lowercase letter') .matches(/[A-Z]/).withMessage('Password must contain at least one uppercase letter') .matches(/[0-9]/).withMessage('Password must contain at least one numeric digit') ];

+6. **Prescription generator**  : "using Js-pdf"

-6. **Bug Resolution**: In a fast-paced startup environment, I had the opportunity to troubleshoot and resolve over 80+ bugs and issues.
+7. **Bug Resolution**: In a fast-paced startup environment, I had the opportunity to troubleshoot and resolve over 80+ bugs and issues.
 This experience allowed me to develop problem-solving skills and adapt to changing project requirements quickly.

 Throughout my internship, I learned to work effectively in a team, communicate with colleagues and stakeholders, and adapt to the evolving needs of the project.
 I gained hands-on experience with popular front-end technologies like React, Axios, Material UI, and Tailwind CSS.
 Additionally, I improved my problem-solving abilities by tackling a variety of issues and bugs, contributing to the overall success of the project.

 Overall, my internship experience as a fresher candidate was incredibly valuable, as it not only allowed me to apply my technical skills but also provided me with exposure to real-world development challenges in a fast-paced startup environment.
 It was a great opportunity for personal and professional growth, and I look forward to building upon this experience in my future endeavors.